LytixDev/mdc/README.md

 #include "mdc.h"
 ```

-Then you will need to initialize, and later destroy mdc by doing:
+Then you will need to initialize, and later destroy, mdc by doing:
 ```c
 int main()
 {